ronniross/symbiotic-core-library/recommended_bibliography/recommended_bibliography.md

 * Ἡρόδοτος Herodotus (*The Histories (Ἱστορίαι), c.
 5th Century BCE.*) **recounts the prediction of the 585 BCE solar eclipse by Thales of Miletus (Θαλῆς ὁ Μιλήσιος), active pre-6th century BCE; a pivotal natural philosopher; demonstrated that celestial events could be anticipated through rational observation and understanding.**
 * Gottlob Frege (*Begriffsschrift, 1879.*) **quantified variables and predicate calculus.**
 * Ludwig Wittgenstein (*Tractatus Logico-Philosophicus, 1921.*) **The limits of my language mean the limits of my world"; logical atomism.**
-* Bratman, M. E. (Shared Cooperative Activity.
-The Philosophical Review, 1992)  **presents his influential "planning theory of shared intention" to explain how individuals present shared cooperative activity (SCA); philosophy of action, social cognition, **
+* Bratman, M. E. (*Shared Cooperative Activity.
+The Philosophical Review, 1992.*)  **presents his influential "planning theory of shared intention" to explain how individuals present shared cooperative activity (SCA); philosophy of action, social cognition.**

 #### Anthropology
 * Iain McGilchrist (*The Master and His Emissary, 2009.*)